em-eight/mrst/README.md

 | BRBNK  | Y    | N/A     | Y      |
 | BRSEQ  | Y    | N/A     | TBA    |
 | BRWSD  | TBA  | N/A     | TBA    |

+## Recommended TODO
+Eventually it would be nice if this tool supported re-converting from common formats to nintendoware (`mrst encode`) and re-packing archives (`mrst archive`).